This post was originally published on November 15, 2019, and updated most recently on May 25, 2021.

 Budget at completion, divided by the current CPI of the project.
 (EAC = BAC/CPI)

-- Do your EAC and BAC on a monthly basis, or when your project goes through a big change.
+- Do your EAC and BAC every month or when your project goes through a big change.

-- If your project is ongoing, prepare a comprehensive EAC annually, bianually or quarterly.
+- If your project is ongoing, prepare a comprehensive EAC annually, biannually, or quarterly.
 Whichever works best for you.

 Earned Value Management Checklist